 I also measure out my seasoning ingredients ahead of time if I am following a recipe.
 You don’t want to be hunting for a particular spice while you are stir-frying on high heat!
 No one likes burnt food, especially burnt chow mein.

-I love cooking my meat separately from my vegetables.
+You can vegetables separately from the meat or do it all together.
 When I first started cooking, I prepared chicken then added all of the vegetables into the pot with the chicken and stir-fry them all together.
 It is simple and produces a really delicious chow mein.

-But all the color of the vegetables would get washed away by the sauce from the chicken, so I started sautéing them separately, then adding everything back together.
-The flavor was so much better this way and it’s how I’ve been making chow mein ever since.
+But all the color of the vegetables gets washed away by the sauce from the chicken, so I started sautéing them separately, then adding everything back together.
+It’s just a preference.
+Do what works for you.
+Both ways are delicious.

 To take the flavor of my chow mein up a notch I serve it with a garlicky sesame oil sauce.
 I love serving the sauce on the side and then dinners can pour it over the chow mein and mix it together for a real hands-on dining experience.
 And by diners, I mean my husband and children!